Prtfw/chanllenge/README.md

 (currently a admin can:
-go to ‘/dashboard’ to search/select employees to review each other and check the status of these reviews) Auth for admin and anonymous reviews if desired, or allow user to see only their reviews
+go to ‘/dashboard’ to search/select employees to review each other and check the status of these reviews) Auth for admin and anonymous reviews if desired, or allow user to see only their reviews Add more tests (currently has examples of snapshot and render tests) better error handling (messaging) on server

 Refactor Possibilities:
 implement redux for state management